Kotelett

-Kotellets (Fr. côtelette „chop“, from Fr. côte resp.
-Lat. costa „rib“), also known as Koteletts, Karree, Karbonade or cutlets, are a German meat dish made of slices of meat from the rib area, including the bone.
+Koteletts (Fr. côtelette „chop“, from Fr. côte resp.
+Lat. costa „rib“), also known as Karree, Karbonade or cutlets, are a German meat dish made of slices of meat from the rib area, including the bone.
 The piece of rib is found on both sides of the spine behind the neck.
 Koteletts are typically offered from pork, veal and mutton, but they can also come from beef.

 Usually, koteletts are served either roasted or grilled, but in some cases they are also served breaded (cf. breaded cutlet).

 Kinds of meat used for koteletts

 Pork

 The part where the koteletts are taken from reach from the front to the hind leg.
 Due to the proximity to the neck, koteletts taken from the front are also known as "Nackenkotelett" (lit. neck kotelett) in Germany or "Halskotelett" in Switzerland.
 The middle ones are known as "Stielkotelett" or "Rippenkotelett" (lit. rib kotelett) due to the long and closely fitting rib cage.
 The hind koteletts, including parts of the fillet, are known as "Lummerkotelett", "Lendenkotelett" or "Filetkotelett" (lit. loin kotelett or fillet kotelett) in Germany or "Nierenstück" (en. loin) in Switzerland.
 These hind koteletts are especially low on bones and fat.